getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

 Note: you can safely ignore the `WARN[0005] reference for unknown type: application/vnd.cnab.config.v1+json` message, if it appears.

-When this command is complete, your CNAB bundle manifest and invocation image will have been successfully pushed to the specified OCI registry.
+When this command is complete, your CNAB bundle manifest and bundle image will have been successfully pushed to the specified OCI registry.
 It can then be installed with the `porter install` command:

 ```
 $ porter install --reference getporter/kubernetes:v0.2.0 -c kool-kred